-Whereas the Hindu traditionalists were conservative in their approach, enlisting time-honored values to justify the continuation of a hierarchical social order, the Hindu nationalists wanted to remold Hindu society along corporatist lines and to fashion the state accordingly.4
+Whereas the Hindu traditionalists were conservative in their approach, enlisting time-honored values to justify the continuation of a hierarchical social order, the Hindu nationalists wanted to remold Hindu society along corporatist lines and to fashion the state accordingly.

-Hindu traditionalists "stressed the need to preserve Hindu religious beliefs and social practices and to foster the study of the Hindi and Sanskrit languages and their literatures," while Hindu Nationalists were "concerned not simply to conserve Hinduism but to develop the latent power of the Hindu community."
-Hindu Nationalists, seemingly "inspired by European fascism" and "concerned with modernization and industrialization," sought to "remold" state and society "along corporatist lines."
-Hindu traditionalists, in short, might have been concerned with preserving the social order; but Hindu Nationalists sought, or at least were willing to remake that social order in order to promote the unity (sangathan) of Hindus as a political entity.
+Hindu traditionalists "stressed the need to preserve Hindu religious beliefs and social practices and to foster the study of the Hindi and Sanskrit languages and their literatures" while Hindu Nationalists were, "concerned not simply to conserve Hinduism but to develop the latent power of the Hindu community."
+Hindu Nationalists, seemingly "inspired by European fascism" and "concerned with modernization and industrialization," sought to "remould" state and society "along corporatist lines."
+Hindu traditionalists, in short, might have been concerned with preserving the social order but Hindu Nationalists sought to remake that social order with the aim of promoting the unity (sangathan) of Hindus as a political entity.